shailichauhan0/HTML-and-CSS/README.md

 # HTML-and-CSS
-This repository is created for HTML5 and CSS projects.
+This repository is created for HTML5 , CSS and Bootstrap projects.